 < or =21 mcg/L

-Increased excretion of urinary myoglobin suggests the disorders listed above.
+Increased excretion of urinary myoglobin suggests the disorders listed in Clinical Information.

 Most clinically significant elevations are elevated 2 to 10 times normal.